Art composition tips for beginners

 A way of understanding how to create a sense of order or familiarity within a tried and tested environment.
 It is important to understand and use these guidelines to your advantage.

 Once you have control over these methods.
-It is easier to explore different angles and effects on a case by case basis.
+It is easier to explore different angles and effects on a case-by-case basis.

 Exploring and experimenting with composition will often generate more interest in the overall impression of an image.
 Then if you stick purely to the “textbook” explanations.